rmpaltanwale/Sessions_of_Congress-1987-2025-/README.md

 the history of the U.S. Congress from 1987 to the present.
 The structure was designed to ensure intuitive navigation and logical progression through the content.

-- Homepage: Introduces the topic, purpose, and historical scope of the website.
+- Index: Gives the list of US Congressional sessions from 1987 till 2025, and the link to each webpage representing each session

 - Timeline Pages: Present key legislative sessions and major political developments across multiple decades.